Dragons (Biology)

 Elder (120 to 200 years)

-At the age of 120, a dragon is considered an elder, though dragons will normally not be slowed by age until around age 170.
-At around this time, elder dragons will slowly fall behind and suffer the ache of old bones, lose weight, and possibly lose reproductive and mental functions.
+At around the age of 170, elder dragons will slowly fall behind and suffer the ache of old bones, lose weight, and possibly lose reproductive and mental functions.
 While they can push on until the maximum age of 200, most dragons that are healthy and have access to high quality food and healthcare, die from old age in the 170-180 range.
-Genetics are usually the deciding factor of whether or not a dragon can push to 200.
-Natural causes of aging can kill dragons before the years start to show, such as heart and organ problems or conditions of the brain.

 You can view a comparison between dragon ages and human ages here.